vyomasystems-lab/challenges-MadhuriKadam9/README.md

 # challenges-MadhuriKadam9
 challenges-MadhuriKadam9 created by GitHub Classroom
-# 1. Mux Design Verification
+# 1. Mux Design Verification - Level 1 design 1
 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.
 <img width="830" alt="S1" src="https://user-images.githubusercontent.com/88900482/182027817-d6a61724-564e-4a04-a722-075dedcb33d1.PNG">